hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 Testing at finer-granularities - towards unit tests
 ---------------------------------------------------

-End-to-end automated testing is better than nothing.
-But, ideally, tests at varying levels of granularity should be written.
+* Tests at varying levels of granularity should be written.

-If every component has a set of tests then changes to the component can be tested before the component is integrated.
+* Changes to a specific component can be tested before the component is integrated.

-It can be quicker to discover a problem when testing a 10 line function in isolation then testing it as part of an end-to-end application which may take 1 hour to run and may not even, depending upon the inputs, invoke that function.
+* Quicker to discover a problem when testing a 10 line function in isolation then testing it as part of an end-to-end application which may take 1 hour to run and may not even, depending upon the inputs, invoke that function.

-The finest level of granularity is a unit test - a unit is the smallest testable part of an application e.g. function or module, method or class.
+* Finest level of granularity is a unit test where a unit is the smallest testable part of an application e.g. function or module, method or class.

 Exercise 3 - propose some tests for `wordcount.py`
 --------------------------------------------------